0.8 C

 • The Royal Palace (Kungliga slottet)

-One of the larger palaces in Europe and the official residence of the Swedish royal family.
+The palace is one of the largest in Europe and serves as the official residence of the Swedish royal family.
 It features several museums and opulent state rooms.

 • The Vasa Museum (Vasamuseet)